EQUAL OPPORTUNITY & DISCRIMINATION CLAIMS

 Unlawful discrimination and harassment can occur when a person has been treated unfairly based on:

 where the discrimination occurs as part of employment, education, in the provision of goods and services, accommodation, clubs & associations, advertising and other specified circumstances.

-If you have been subjected to such discrimination and harassment then likely your main concern is to make the unfair treatment stop.
+If you have been subjected to such discrimination in the workplace and harassment then likely your main concern is to make the unfair treatment stop.
 Our equal opportunity lawyers in Adelaide can advise you whether you have a claim for discrimination, harassment or victimisation under State or Federal Discrimination laws.
 Where possible, we can assist you to seek injunctions to stop the behaviour and to obtain compensation for lost wages, pain, suffering, hurt and distress.
 In our experience, most workplace discrimination cases are resolved on a confidential basis without going to court.
 In addition, it is unlawful for anyone (including your employer) to treat you badly or take action against you for making a complaint of discrimination or harassment.